 Marc's drawings have been exhibited in New York, San Francisco, Los Angeles, Athens, Amsterdam, Vancouver and elsewhere.

-Oh, and he's been lucky enough to make drawings for the New York Times Magazine, National Geographic, WIRED, Newsweek, Harper Collins, and a few others.
+Oh, and he's been lucky enough to make drawings for the New York Times Magazine, National Geographic, Google, WIRED, Newsweek, Tommy Hilfiger, Harper Collins, and a few others.

 Marc lives in Victoria, BC, Canada with his wife Kristen, two boys, and a drawer full of pens.